eff3ry/LCL/README.md

 > **NOTE** <br>
-> Legacy Community Launcher does not contain any code from Minecraft Legacy Console Edition.
+> Legacy Community Launcher does not contain any code from Microsoft/4JStudios.
 Therefore, please don't DMCA this project.

 <a name="readme-top"></a>